P7-33/RUBI-TOKENS/README.md

-## DIAMOND-TOKEN
+## DIAMOND ONE -TOKEN
-SUPER TOKEN
-P7-33/TOKEN-PLANET is licensed under the
+P7-33/ DIAMOND ONE TOKEN is licensed under the https://github.com/P7-33/BROSER-COIN.wiki.git

-MIT License
+MIT License:
-https://github.com/P7-33/BROSER-COIN.wiki.git
 Skip to content
 Sign up

-DIAMOND
+DIAMOND ONE
 /
 token-lists
 Code